 Yeah, maybe, maybe you could help me, come on, help me!

 - In "Turtle Blues" it's the other way around.
-The woman in the song describes herself as someone who treats all men bad.
+The woman in the song describes herself as someone who treats all men badly.

-- Cover Version: Covers on this album are George Gershwin's "Summertime" from Porgy and Bess and "Ball And Chain" by blues singer Big Mama Thornton.
-Even "Piece Of My Heart", a Signature Song by the band, was originally a cover by Aretha Franklin 's older sister Erma.
+- Cover Version: Covers on this album are George Gershwin's "Summertime" from Porgy and Bess and "Ball and Chain" by blues singer Big Mama Thornton.
+Even "Piece of My Heart", a Signature Song by the band, was originally sung by Aretha Franklin's older sister Erma.

-- Design Student's Orgasm: Crumb's album cover is so full of Scenery Porn detail that even this TV Tropes page can't do it justice by showing it in a far too low format to view it in all of its artistic glory.
+- Design Student's Orgasm: Crumb's album cover is so full of Scenery Porn detail that even this TV Tropes page can't do it justice, as it turns out far too pixelated to show in all of its artistic glory.